terciopelo/leachs_storm-petrel_radseq_pipeline/README.md

 Edit this blueprint file to match your species!
 Specifically, add...
 * popid: The correct popid from your popmap file
-* nseq: The number of sequences (number of individuals * 2, since they're diploid)
+* nseq: The number of sequences (number of diploid sequences!!
+So your projection number from easySFS x 2)
 * L (number of observed sites, including monomorphic sites).
 See text in previous sections.
 * whether_folded: if using an unfolded spectrum, change this to false
-* SFS: take the SFS (without the 0 bin) that you generated in Step 8 and paste it here
+* SFS: take the SFS (without the 0 bin) that you generated in Step 8 and paste it here (should be number of sequences / 2 bins)
 * project_dir: the directory you want created to hold your Stairway analysis files and results
 * mu: mutation rate--can set this to a dfferent species-specific value if known
 * year_per_generation: if you don't know this, can check: https://doi.org/10.1111/cobi.13486